yubuylov/huginn_mysql2_agent/README.md

 Huginn's agent for execute custom query.

-Set connection string and write query – selected rows will be emitted as events.
+Set connection url and write query – selected rows will be emitted as events.

 ## Installation